adamilare/My-Portfolio/README.md

 ### Prerequisites

-In order to run this project you need Live Server
+In order to run this project you need Live Server for your local testing

+The porject is also available on [Gitup Page](https://adamilare.github.io/My-Portfolio/)

 ### Setup